Live Beta

 Focus Row — The Lens of Attention

-HarmonyUnder (Dissociating)Centered (Attending)Over (Fixating)
+HarmonyUnder (Diffusing)Centered (Orienting)Over (Fixating)

 Presence (Physical)Attention slides off the bodyNoticing what the body is doingMonitoring every bodily signal

-Discernment (Emotional)Feelings blur into undifferentiated massSeeing emotions clearly and naming themInterrogating every feeling under a microscope
+Attunement (Emotional)Feelings blur into undifferentiated massSeeing emotions clearly and naming themInterrogating every feeling under a microscope

-Attunement (Relational)Missing social signalsReading people accuratelyScanning every face and gesture for meaning
+Regard (Relational)Missing social signalsReading people accuratelyScanning every face and gesture for meaning

 Vision (Spiritual)Purpose invisibleKnowing what matters and whyLocked onto one vision, unable to see alternatives